Kevin Anderson (basketball)

-Kevin Anderson Jr. (born December 21, 1988) is an American basketball coach and former professional player.
-He is currently director of player development for the Liberty Flames.
+Kevin Anderson Jr. (born December 21, 1988) is an American former basketball coach and professional player.
+His last major coaching role was as director of player development for the Liberty Flames.
 He played college basketball for the University of Richmond.

 High school career

 For his first three-years of high school, Anderson attended Whitefield Academy in Mableton, Georgia where he helped them to the state finals in 2005 and 2006.
 For his senior year, he transferred to Peachtree Ridge High School in Suwanee, Georgia where he led them to a 27–4 record and Georgia Elite Eight appearance.
 As a senior in 2006–07, he averaged 15.6 points, 5.2 assists, 2.7 rebounds and 2.3 steals per game.